Engaging media and minorities to act for peacebuilding (EMMAP)

 - Increase reporting of conflict issues that address the minority or migration angle in West African media, especially in the target countries, in order to support peacebuilding in the region.

 Why are we delivering this project?

-The world’s longest running conflicts are fuelled and fought over ethnic, linguistic, religious, and cultural issues.
+The world’s longest-running conflicts are fuelled and fought over ethnic, linguistic, religious, and cultural issues.
 All concern minority groups.
 A disregard for minority issues lies at the heart of these conflicts, yet despite this, minority rights have been marginalized in the arena of international conflict prevention.
-An understanding of minority rights is essential for anyone dealing with conflict prevention and resolution.
+Understanding minority rights is essential for anyone dealing with conflict prevention and resolution.
 Therefore, raising awareness about the roots of conflicts, their consequences, the situation of minority groups, migrants and internally displaced people (IDPs), is a key element of peace building.

 Our consultations have identified a low capacity of the media in the three target countries to report sensitively on development issues, development aid and conflicts.

 According to the 2020 Global Peace Index, of 163 countries, the target countries of this project ranked low: 43rd (Ghana), 46th (Sierra Leone) and 47th (Senegal).
 In all three countries, disputes over election results and demands for political change have led to civil unrest and political instability, with violent protests breaking out.

 In Ghana and Senegal, coverage of conflicts can be problematic compared to coverage of other social issues.
 Conflict reportage occurs reactively and often lacks careful assessment or thorough investigation.
 Often, the hostility and violence against minorities that leads to conflict fuels or is fuelled by unethical reporting and unprofessional media coverage.
 This is the case, particularly during elections when social issues become divisive.

 In Sierra Leone, media houses and practitioners regularly face at least one of the following violations: intimidation, harassment, humiliation, arrest, detention, and physical attacks.